 Pharmacological treatment may be considered if a person remains distressed or is at risk to themselves or others.
 Refer to local policies for guidance.

 Aged care / Aged health community of practice.

 Consulted with medical, nursing and allied health clinicians with expertise managing delirium.

-Dr Nigel Lyons, Deputy Secretary, Health System Strategy and Planning.
+Dr Nigel Lyons, Deputy Secretary, Health System Strategy and Planning, NSW Ministry of Health.

 Clinicians with delirium management in the COVID-19 pandemic.

 Feedback on this document can be provided to